Concurrent Alcohol and Subutex Abuse

 Combined Effects of Subutex and Alcohol Abuse

-Concurrent alcohol and Subutex problems can lead to dramatic effects that require immediate medical attention.
-Because alcohol is a central nervous system depressant, it can have an exaggerated effect when used in conjunction with Subutex, with the alcohol potentially inhibiting the metabolism of Subutex, thereby leaving this drug active in the body for prolonged periods (Jones et al., 2012).
-The drug interaction between buprenorphine and alcohol is considered a major one and can lead to respiratory distress, coma and potentially death.
+Concurrent alcohol– and Subutex-induced health problems can be dramatic and require immediate medical attention.
+Because alcohol is a central nervous system depressant, it can have an exaggerated effect when it is used in conjunction with Subutex, with alcohol potentially inhibiting the metabolism of Subutex, thereby leaving this drug active in the body for prolonged periods (Jones et al., 2012).
+The drug interaction between buprenorphine and alcohol is considered a major one and can lead to respiratory distress, coma and, potentially, death.

-It is fairly common for individuals abusing both drugs to pass out.
+It is fairly common for individuals abusing both of these drugs to pass out.
 Because the combined effects of Subutex and alcohol use are so dramatic, doctors often instruct their patients not to drink at all when using Subutex.
 Individuals abusing the drug may not receive this warning.

-Treatment for Co-occuring Alcohol and Subutex Addiction
+Treatment for Co-occurring Alcohol and Subutex Addiction

-Statistics for Alcohol and Subutex
+Statistics for Alcohol and Subutex Use

 Use of drugs such as Subutex is becoming more common in the medical industry (Yokell et al., 2011).
 Subutex can be addictive as an opiate substitute, so there are risks to taking the drug.
 Most doctors try to slowly wean their patients off of opiates and Subutex until they can live without drugs.

 There are many more readily available statistics on alcohol abuse.
 It is estimated that there are 88,000 alcohol-related deaths in the United States each year alone (CDC, 2016).
-That number is extremely high by any standard.
+This number is extremely high by any standard.

-There are few statistics focused on concurrent alcohol and Subutex use in the United States, but there is a high prevalence of alcohol and prescription drug use, especially in teenagers and high school students (McCabe et al., 2006).
+There are few statistics focused on concurrent alcohol and Subutex use in the United States, but there is a high prevalence of alcohol and prescription drug use, especially among teenagers and high school students (McCabe et al., 2006).

 Teen Drinking and Subutex Abuse

 Prescription drug misuse is rising among the population, with nearly 15% of all high school students admitting that they used prescription drugs for non-medical reasons.
-Almost 40% of all high school students have used alcohol at some point in the past month, with almost one fourth having engaged in binge drinking behaviors in the past month.
+Almost 40% of all high school students have used alcohol at some point in the past month, with almost one fourth having engaged in binge drinking behaviors in the past 30 days.